joshuamataaraya/SoccerAnalysis/README.md

 This is used to deploy the UI interface, when it's deployed it can be accesed through "localhost:8080".
 We decided to use Jetty's and Maven integrated server, so here is the basic configuration

-1. Right Click on the project -> Run as -> Run on Server
+1. Right Click on the project -> Run as -> Run Configurations

 	![Alt text](ImagesReadme/Tutorial1.png?raw=true "Tutorial1")